serokell/blog-posts/Alex and Happy Part 1/article.md

 This tutorial was written using GHC version 9.0.2, Stack resolver LTS-19.8, Alex version 3.2.7.1, and Happy version 1.20.0.

-## Lexing

-Before we can start parsing, we should first write a lexer to the grammar.
-According to A. W. Appel in _Modern Compiler Implementation in ML_ (p.
-14):

-> The lexical analyzer takes a stream of characters and produces a stream of names, keywords, and punctuation marks; it discards white space and comments between the tokens.
-It would unduly complicate the parser to have to account for possible white space and comments at every possible point; this is the main reason for separating lexical analysis from parsing.

-Note that using Alex is not a requirement.
-You could also use, for example, parser combinators such as Megaparsec for lexing and Happy for parsing if you wanted to.

-Making a lexer using parser combinators is pretty doable and manageable.
-Meanwhile, using Alex is a bit more involved, but it has the advantage that performance will be more predictable; besides that, it can be easily integrated with Happy to output one token at a time, which may avoid creating a massive list of tokens in the memory in the first place.

 ## Our grammar: MiniML

 <!--